fairscape/fairscape-cli/docs/getting-started.md

   softwares
 ```

-#### Register computation metadata
+---

-The FAIRSCAPE ecosystem treats computation as an activity.
-Unlike datasets and software which are objects, computations need not be added to the crate.
-Computations, however, are required to be registered within the RO-Crate metadata.
+#### Computation metadata

-Registration of computation is performed by the `register computation` sub-command.
-It uses four required parameters `name`, `run-by`, `date-created`, and `description`.
-The additional five parameters are optional.
-Whenever this command is used metadata about the computation is added to `ro-crate-metadata.json` located in `ROCRATE_PATH`.
+The FAIRSCAPE ecosystem considers computation as an activity, unlike datasets and software that are treated as objects.
+To register a computation, it must be added to the RO-Crate metadata using the `register computation` sub-command.
+This command requires five mandatory parameters: `name`, `run-by`, `date-created`, `description`, and `keywords`.
+There are also five optional parameters that can be included.

-The following command shows all options and arguments for registering metadata about the computation.
+Once the command is executed, metadata about the computation is added to the `ro-crate-metadata.json` file located in `ROCRATE_PATH`.
+To view all available options and arguments for registering metadata about the computation, execute the following command.

 ``` bash
 fairscape-cli rocrate register computation [OPTIONS] ROCRATE_PATH